IDAES/idaes-pse/docs_rst/developer/devsw.rst

 Gatekeeper responsibilities

-The gatekeeper does not need to engage until there is at least one approving technical review
+The gatekeeper does not need to engage until there is at least one approving technical review.

-Once there is, they should verify that
+Once there is, they should verify that:

 Changes do not contain proprietary data